SCHOOL of CURIOSITY

 Methodology - Developing Curiosity

 We recognise that for a child to learn their physiological and psychological needs must be met.
 We believe kindness, consistency and creativity help to develop a child's trust and confidence.
 In an environment of mutual respect curiosity can grow and children can learn (Maslow, A. H. 1954).
-We observe that creating a balance between indoor classroom and outdoor learning motivates and engages the children (James, M 2018).
+We observe that creating a balance between indoor The Stable classroom and outdoor learning motivates and engages the children (James, M 2018).

 Activities and Pace